 Cajuns also call the triangle the ’tit fer, a shortened form of the French phrase petit fer, or ‘little iron.’
 The instrument is less frequently called the bas-triangle, meaning ‘low triangle.’

-Before the introduction of electric amplification, the triangle’s resonant chimes dutifully rose above the din — the hubbub of voices, stomping feet, and clapping hands — that enveloped Cajun dance halls, allowing dancers to keep the beat.
+Before the introduction of electric amplification, the triangle’s resonant chimes dutifully rose above the din — the hubbub of voices, stomping feet, and clapping hands — that enveloped Cajun dancehalls, allowing dancers to keep the beat.

-Commonly 8 to 12 inches a side, the triangle is not so simple to play as it looks.
-While rhythmically striking the irons, the trianglist can make the instrument sing while holding the triangle with an open palm, or become silent when closing the fingers to form a loose fist over one side of the instrument.
+Commonly 8 to 12 inches a side, the triangle is not as simple to play as it looks.
+While rhythmically striking the irons, the trianglist can make the instrument sing while holding the triangle with an open palm or become silent when closing the fingers to form a loose fist over one side of the instrument.
 This system of rings and mutes allows triangle players to perform a Cajun waltz (close, open, open / close, open, open) or a two-step (open, close / open, close / open, close).

 Image courtesy of Facebook.com/jay.steiner